simonmichael/hledger/hledger/hledger.m4.md

 Here's how to think of CSV rules being evaluated:

-1. All `include`d rules files are inlined, from top to bottom, depth first (scanning each included file for further includes recursively before proceeding).
+1. Any `include`d rules files are inlined, from top to bottom, depth first (scanning each included file for further includes recursively before proceeding).

 2. Top level rules (`date-format`, `fields`, `newest-first`, `skip` at top level, etc) are processed, top to bottom.
    With most rules, if it is seen more than once, the last/bottom-most wins.
    But with `skip`/`end` rules, the first/top-most wins.
-   `skip [N]` immediately skips the current or the next N CSV records.
+   `skip [N]` immediately skips the current or next N CSV records.
    `end` immediately skips all remaining CSV records.

 3. For each CSV record in turn: